Hideki Tojo: Senior command and rise to prominence

 Tojo was promoted to chief of staff of the Kwantung Army in 1937.
 As the "Empire of Manchukuo" was, in reality, a Japanese colony in all but name, the Kwangtung Army's duties were just as much political as they were military.
-During this period, Tojo became close to Yōsuke Matsuoka, the fiery ultra-nationalist CEO of the South Manchuria Railway, one of Asia's largest corporations at the time, and Nobusuke Kishi, the Deputy Minister of Industry in Manchukuo, who was the man de facto in charge of Manchukuo's economy.
+During this period, Tojo became close to Yōsuke Matsuoka, the fiery ultra-nationalist president of the South Manchuria Railway, one of Asia's largest corporations at the time, and Nobusuke Kishi, the Vice Minister of Industry in Manchukuo, who was the man de facto in charge of Manchukuo's economy.
 Though Tojo regarded preparing for a war against the Soviet Union as his first duty, Tojo also supported the forward policy in Northern China, as the Japanese sought to extend their influence into China.
 As chief of staff, Tojo was responsible for the military operations designed to increase Japanese penetration into the Inner Mongolia border regions with Manchukuo.
 In July 1937, he personally led the units of the 1st Independent Mixed Brigade in Operation Chahar, his only real combat experience.

 After the Marco Polo Bridge Incident marking the start of the Second Sino-Japanese War, Tojo ordered his forces to attack Hebei Province and other targets in northern China.
 Tojo received Jewish refugees in accordance with Japanese national policy and rejected the resulting Nazi German protests.
 Tojo was recalled to Japan in May 1938 to serve as vice-minister of the army under Army Minister Seishirō Itagaki.
 From December 1938 to 1940, Tojo was Inspector-General of Army Aviation.